Bank of America: Ryan Coogler incident

-In March 2022, the bank was involved in a controversial incident related to the notable filmmaker Ryan Coogler who was wrongly targeted as bank robber and detained by the police in Atlanta, Georgia, after Coogler tried to withdraw cash in the local branch of the Bank of America.
+In March 2022, the bank was involved in an incident related to filmmaker Ryan Coogler, who was wrongly targeted as a bank robber and detained by the police in Atlanta, after Coogler tried to withdraw cash in the local branch of the Bank of America.
 After his identity was verified with both his California state ID card and his Bank of America card, Coogler was released and the bank released an apology statement.
 According to a number of sources, the bank's teller hadn't checked Coogler's ID to verify if he was the owner of the bank account before she asked the bank's supervisor to call police.